Arl-Miz/mosaic_generator/README.md

 # Mosaic_generator python application
-This is an mosaic generator python application/GUI application that generates mosaic photoos with python and OpenCv and futhur on the GUI it uses PyQt6
+This is an mosaic generator python application/GUI application that generates mosaic photoos with python and OpenCv and further on the GUI it uses PyQt6

 # GUI
 ## How to use